United States

 US Payer Stakeholders

-The three primary U.S. payers are governments, employers, and individuals.
+The three primary US payers are governments, employers and individuals.
 The public sector is the largest single payer, but private payers cover more than half of those who have health insurance.
 The Affordable Care Act (ACA), or “Obamacare,” has increased the government’s payer role, but it has not yet surpassed the size of the private system.

-The combined federal and individual state governments pay prescription drug benefits primarily through one of two public insurance programs: Medicare and Medicaid.
+The combined federal and individual state governments pay prescription drug benefits primarily through one of two public insurance programs, Medicare and Medicaid.

 Medicare